Preliminaries

 Plotly.newPlot(divid, data, layout, config, frames)where

-dividis an htmldivelement where the plot should appeardatais an array of JSON objects describing the varioustraces in the visualizationlayoutis a JSON object describing the layout properties of the visualization.configis a JSON object describing the configuration properties of the visualization.
-See more detail hereframescan contain data and layout objects, which define any changes to be animated, and a traces object that defines which traces to animate.
+datais an array of JSON objects describing the various data traces in the visualization (see Note)layoutis a JSON object describing the presentation properties of the visualizationconfigis a JSON object describing the configuration properties of the visualization (see more detail here)framescan contain data and layout objects, which define any changes to be animated, and a traces object that defines which traces to animate.

-The divid argument is handled automatically by one of the supported frontends, so users of this package will mostly be concerned about constructing the data, layout, and (optionally) config and frames arguments.
+The divid argument refers to an html <div> element to control the plot on a page and is handled automatically by one of the supported front-ends.
+Users of this package will mostly be concerned about constructing the data and the layout, and (optionally) config and frames arguments.

 Julia types